DamienFr/RoHO/README.md

 \*contributed equally
 https://doi.org/10.1101/2020.05.21.108506

+Homoplasies are mutations that emerged repeatedly and independently.
+They are good candidates for sites under natural selection.
+In our study, we use a phylogenetic index to assess whether particular homoplasic mutations increase transmissibility of SARS-CoV-2.
+To do so, we quantify the relative number of descendants in sister clades with and without a specific allele.
+This github repository contains the code used to do so.

 The RoHO index is the ratio of the number of descendents of sister clades with and without a specific mutation over all independent emergences of a homoplasic allele in a phylogeny.

 The script 'Main_homoplasy.sh" is to be run in a unix command line step by step to ensure proper functioning.
 You are likely to have to make some modifications to it in order to modify paths etc.